giraffe-fsharp/Giraffe.ViewEngine/README.md

 The `Giraffe.ViewEngine` cannot only be used to render HTML views, but also for any other XML based content such as `<svg>` images or other arbitrary XML based data.

 The `renderHtmlDocument` function takes a single `XmlNode` as input parameter and renders a HTML page with a `DOCTYPE` declaration.
 This function should be used for rendering a complete HTML document.
-The `WriteHtmlViewAsync` extension method and the `htmlView` http handler both use the `renderHtmlDocument` function under the covers.

 The `renderHtmlNodes` function takes an `XmlNode list` as input parameter and will output a single HTML string containing all the rendered HTML code.
 The `renderHtmlNode` function renders a single `XmlNode` element into a valid HTML string.
 Both, the `renderHtmlNodes` and `renderHtmlNode` function are useful for use cases where a HTML snippet needs to be created without a `DOCTYPE` declaration (e.g. templated emails, etc.).